ABA Required Disclosures

 Student Learning Outcomes

-As prepared for the SACS University-wide accreditation process, the law school identified the following student learning outcomes for the J.D. program:
+As prepared for the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) university-wide accreditation process, the law school identified the following student learning outcomes for the J.D. program:

 - Students identify, describe and apply legal rules and principles as required to practice law and obtain licenses to practice law;

 - Students conduct independent legal research;